jokraun12/sprint0-documentation/README.md

 ### 3. Betting System
 ### 4. Notification System

+#### Introduction:
+We have decided to implement a design choice that users should have some method of being notified about certain server updates pertaining to them.
+This could include but is not limited to:
+- An answer has been posted on their question.
+- Their answer has been endorsed as the correct answer.
+- The amount of CodeCoins in their wallet has changed in some manner.
+#### Design Choices:
+Located on the user's homepage, a notification box at the top right will be visible for a user to open and view a list of notifications.
+Every time something happens that pertains to that user, the socket will emit an event that will trigger a certain notification to appear in that tab.<br>

+A user will have the ability to mark a notification as "Read" in which case the notification will disappear from the notification card, and the user will no longer be able to see the notification.<br>

+In terms of new implementation, similar to the `Message` type, the database will now be udpated with a `NotificationSchema` these notifications will operate very similarly to the messages, except notifications can be thought of as "messages between server and the user."<br>

+Similar to messages, each notification will have a type that will allow for generalized formats for different notification types.
+#### API Endpoints:
+`GET /getNotifications`

 ### 5. Introduction of New Game
 ### 6. Leaderboard Implementation
 ### 7. Badge Shop